-Doctors use chemotherapy to both treat cancer and relieve cancer symptoms, such as shrinking tumors that cause pain.
+Doctors use chemotherapy to both treat cancer and relieve cancer symptoms.
+For instance, chemo can help shrink tumors that cause pain.

-- Decide if your treatment plan should combine both approaches.
+- Decide if your treatment plan should combine both chemo and radiation.

 - Time your treatments in a way that will maximize positive results.